Spurred by Trump, states battle sanctuary cities

 "It really feels like they’re waging war, that there’s a war on cities happening in this country and right here in this state," said Austin Mayor Steve Adler, a Democrat, referring to "SB4," which directs local officials to cooperate with requests issued by the federal government to detain people who may be in the U.S. illegally.

-Austin, which had the second-fastest-growing economy among cities in the U.S. in 2015 and remained one of the most robust in 2016 in the nation, according to federal economic data, thrives because of its "inclusive values and culture" attract "people who want to live and work here," Adler said.
+Austin, which had the second-fastest-growing economy among cities in the U.S. in 2015 and remained one of the most robust in 2016, according to federal economic data, thrives because its "inclusive values and culture" attract "people who want to live and work here," Adler said.

 Those arguments, however, haven’t persuaded Abbott.
 Earlier this year, during the run-up to the bill’s passage, Abbott threatened to "bring the hammer down" and simply cut off millions of dollars of state funding to Travis County, where Austin is located.